is

 func Nickname

-func Nickname(nickname string) bool
+func Nickname(nickname string, strict ...bool) bool

-Nickname checks if the provided string is a valid nickname.
-It allows alphanumeric characters and underscores, and the length must be within the range of 1 to 15 characters.
-This is useful when validating user input for account creation or profile updates.
+In non-strict mode (default), it allows Unicode letters, numbers, and underscores, and the length must be within 1 to 15 characters.
+This is useful when validating user input for account creation or profile updates in international contexts.

 Example usage: